 For nearly a decade, Flor de Sal has taken pride in its status as a reference for where to drink wine in Seville.
 Their mission is to share their passion for Spanish wine with the public, and in doing so, the sommelier-run shop offers one of the best wine tasting experiences in Seville.

 Taking place every week, each tasting allows you to sample four to six carefully selected wines (from among the 80+ varieties available in the shop).
 As a delicious bonus, they also offer a small but tasty variety of light tapas to pair with the wines.
 If you can’t make it to a tasting, no worries—you can sample one of their 20 varieties available by the glass any time.

 To round out this list of where to drink wine in Seville, I had to go with a classic.
 Walking into La Antigua Abacería is like stepping back into another time (in fact, the word abacería refers to something like an old-fashioned grocery store).
 With legs of jamón hanging from the ceiling and colorful wine bottles and tins of canned goods lining the walls, it’s a far cry from the modern gastropubs springing up throughout Seville—instead, it’s a time-honored throwback to the way things used to be.

 This family-run deli and shop specializes in local sherry wines, which are still served the traditional way: straight from the barrel and into the glass.
 A true no-frills bar de toda la vida in the heart of Triana, it holds true to its traditional roots as home to simple, delicious food and great wine, enjoyed in good company.

 Go there: Calle Pureza, 12

-If you like wine, you’ll love Devour Seville’s Tapas, Taverns & History Tour.
-You’ll try six fabulous regional wines, and take a step back into some of the city’s most emblematic and historic bars along the way!
+If you like wine, you’ll love Devour Tours’ Seville Tapas and Wine Tour.
+You’ll try seven fabulous regional wines, and explore some of the city’s most amazing and unique wine bars along the way!